 This is not set in stone and could migrate to the Heading tag, but be aware of a proper structure.

-5. Use structured data mark up for medical practice name, address and phone number (don’t be so scared by the sound of it)
+5. Use structured data mark up for practice name, address and phone number (don’t be so scared by the sound of it)

-Display your medical practice locations on the footer.
-If you have a national presence in all or most major suburbs, we suggest to use JSON-LD schema markup to annotate the medical practices information instead of showing a page length of addresses in the footer.
+Display your practice locations on the footer.
+If you have a national presence in all or most major suburbs, we suggest to use JSON-LD schema markup to annotate the practices information instead of showing a page length of addresses in the footer.